 2. Rental Property Investment

-Yes, you should go for a single family rental home it if you are looking for a small and affordable investment.
+Yes, you should go for a single-family rental home if you are looking for a small and affordable investment.
 It is easy to exit, unlike a multi-family rental property which will make you think twice due to heavy investment.
 Managing a rental property is quite simple if you hire an efficient property management team around the city.